bizarresoftware/CSPOASite/faq/index.md

 ## How much are the Association dues and what do they include?
 The CSPOA annual dues are $508 for Cinnamon Square, Cinnamon on the Hill, and the Cinnamon Townhomes.
 Dues fund the following amenities: trash and recycling pickup, use of the playground, tennis courts, pool, and clubhouse party space for use, among other amenities.

+The bylaws also allow for additional assessments.
+The most recent Association assessment was for pool replacement and was paid in 2022, and 2023, and will be paid in 2024, 2025, and 2026.

 ## What dues are Associated with the Townhomes?
 In addition to the CSPOA dues, the Townhomes have additional dues and insurance payments.